 1.0 Fleet Position during the Year:

-During the year under report there has been no addition or deletion of vessels toSCIs fleet.
-Thus the overall fleet of SCI remained steady at 69 vessels of 5.89million DWT at the end of the year.
+During the year under report your company has taken delivery of one Multi-PurposeSupport Vessel (MPSV) (named SCI Sabarmati) and has disposed off one Bulk carrier (MvGoa).
+Thus the overall fleet of SCI was almost constant at 69 vessels of 5.85 million DWTat the end of the year.

 Fleet Profile during the Year

 | ||No. ||DWT ||No. ||DWT ||No. ||DWT ||No. ||DWT |